Meet our teachers!

 Brass – Thomas Haney

-Mr. Haney has been playing brass for eleven years, and teaching for four.
+Mr. Haney has been playing brass for almost 20 years, and teaching for 11.
 He has a Bachelor of Arts degree in Music Studies from Wayne State University.
 He plays trombone for Midtown Sounds, a jazz band of which he is a founding member.
 Mr. Haney has also performed with Wayne State University Big Band, as well as performing at the Detroit Jazz festival, and with greats like Danilo Perez and Joshua Redman.
 His area of expertise is brass instruments, particularly trombone.

 Guitar, Banjo, Bass, Ukulele – Joe Pajakowski

-Mr. Pajakowski has been playing guitar for forty-eight years, and teaching for twenty-five.
+Mr. Pajakowski has been playing guitar for fifty-five years , and teaching for thirty.
 He has a Bachelor of Arts in Broadcast Communication, and a Master of Arts in Visual Communication.
 He has studied music privately for eighteen years, as well as playing in middle school jazz band, and in high school band.
 Mr. Pajakowski has performed as a solo acoustic artist for fifteen years, as well as playing in bands for special events.
 His areas of expertise include guitar, bass, banjo, ukulele, vocal instruction, music theory, and music writing.

 Saxophone, Clarinet – Walter McCray

-Mr. McCray has been playing woodwinds for 28 years, and has taught for twenty years.
+Mr. McCray has been playing woodwinds for over 35 years, and has taught for almost 30.
 Mr. McCray studied saxophone and music education at Wayne State University, and has played in various pit orchestras.
 His areas of expertise are saxophone and clarinet, and he teaches at L’Anse Creuse High School.

 Guitar, Bass, Ukulele – Tom Bartelmay

-Tom is a freelance guitarist and bassist who has been playing for 6 years.
-He has a Bachelor’s Degree in jazz studies from Wayne State University.
+Tom is a freelance guitarist and bassist who has been playing for 15 years.
+He has a Bachelor’s Degree in jazz studies from Wayne State University, and a Masters Degree in Composition from Wayne State.
 He has studied with Chuck Newsome, Steven Carryer and others.
 Along with continuing his education and teaching, Tom plays and records with many popular groups around the Detroit area.
 Tom’s areas of expertise include improvisation, blues, and jazz.

 Krissie teaches piano, flute, and vocal lessons, and also coaches ensembles for MSBOA Solo & Ensemble.
 She studied at Ardis Music years ago, and is excited to be back, and helping now!